What is a co-op?

 1st Principle: Voluntary and Open Membership

-Co-operatives are voluntary organisations, open to all persons able to use their services and willing to accept the responsibilities of membership, without gender, social, racial, political or religious discrimination.
+Co-operatives are voluntary organizations, open to all persons able to use their services and willing to accept the responsibilities of membership, without gender, social, racial, political or religious discrimination.

 2nd Principle: Democratic Member Control

-Co-operatives are democratic organisations controlled by their members, who actively participate in setting their policies and making decisions.
+Co-operatives are democratic organizations controlled by their members, who actively participate in setting their policies and making decisions.
 Men and women serving as elected representatives are accountable to the membership.
-In primary co-operatives members have equal voting rights (one member, one vote) and co-operatives at other levels are also organised in a democratic manner.
+In primary co-operatives members have equal voting rights (one member, one vote) and co-operatives at other levels are also organized in a democratic manner.

 3rd Principle: Member Economic Participation